ADA-research/Sparkle/Documentation/source/configurators.md

 Proc.~of LION-5, 2011, p507--523

 <a id="2">[2]</a>
+SMAC3: A Versatile Bayesian Optimization Package for Hyperparameter Optimization Marius Lindauer and Katharina Eggensperger and Matthias Feurer and André Biedenkapp and Difan Deng and Carolin Benjamins and Tim Ruhkopf and René Sass and Frank Hutter (2022)
+Journal of Machine Learning Research, 2022, p1--9

+<a id="3">[3]</a>
 The irace package: Iterated Racing for Automatic Algorithm Configuration, Manuel López-Ibáñez and Jérémie Dubois-Lacoste and Leslie Pérez Cáceres and Thomas Stützle and Mauro Birattari (2016) Operations Research Perspectives, Volume 3, p43--58